 Fall is a busy time for Lakewood!
-We talked to Paul Aarestad, Lakewood’s Buildings & Grounds Director, to learn more about what he and his crew do to prepare the cemetery for winter.
+We talked to Paul Aarestad, Lakewood’s Buildings & Grounds Director, to learn more about what he and his crew do during fall to maintain Lakewood’s beautiful grounds and gardens.

-Q: What exactly do you do to prepare Lakewood’s gardens for winter?
+Q: What exactly do you do at Lakewood in the fall?

 A: We do a number of things.
 One of the most challenging is taking apart the harp and garden temple topiaries and moving them into the greenhouse where they are kept through winter.
 We use a crane to lift them in sections, put the sections on a truck and transport them to the greenhouse.

 Over the winter we take cuttings of the plants — purple and red alternanthera, lemon coral sedum, coleus, creeping fig, sweet potato vine and various succulents for future flowerbeds.
 When the weather is warm enough, we reassemble the topiaries in place.
 Our goal is to make the topiaries and flowerbeds self-renewable — that is, to use cuttings of the same plants year after year.
 As of this year, the harp topiary is entirely renewable.

 Garden temple topiary at Lakewood